portsip/portsip-pbx-ha-guide/doc/deploy-pbx-en.md

 ## Install pacemaker and drbd automatically

-Let us make the pbx01 as master, and perform below commands:
+Let us make the pbx01 as master, and perform below commands on it:

 ```
 yum -y install git